shvilam/Biomorphs/README.md

 **Rquriments**

-Apart form the obvious one you will have to create a git reposetory one level up from your server folder
+Apart form the obvious ones.
+You will have to create a git repository one level up from your server folder.

 ## Using Git as DB
-I have chose to save the stats of the diffrent Biomorph in git for easy way to diff the file.
+I have chosen to save the stats of the different Biomorph in git for easy way to diff the file.
-I think that the 2 concept going together great becase both of them are for save inctermtal changes. the intailse conceept was create branches for each run so when you will go over the commit it will make more seacne.
+I think that the 2 concept going together great because both of them are build to save incremental changes. the intailse concept was created branches for each run so when you will go over the commit it will make more scene.

-**The cons** of this nice idea is scalablity this implemention could not scale at all.
+**The cons** of this nice idea is scalability this implementation could not scale at all.
-Maily becase the changes on the local file can run over each other and the git prosses can be lock by other prosses.
+Mainly because the changes on the local file can run over each other and the git process can be locked by other processes.

+## Solving the scalablity issue
+It can be solve some quite easily with using sql base db, like mysql each Biomorph will have a key and each Biomorph will be have it own row.
+It can even scale it using nosql db like mongo.

+Both changes could be done quite easily.

 ## What is missing
-There is few thing that are missing manliy becase it only written as a concept project and not a real one and as allway shortege of time.
+There is few thing that are missing mainly because it only written as a concept project and not a real one and as always shortage of time.
-- test there is not implamention of Unit test or any other test at all
+- test there is not implementation of Unit test or any other test at all.
 - no error handling